Common Place Rare

 - For reference on what these prices are to people who don't know the relative value of money in Kingdom of Loathing, the Mr. Accessory item (Which players recieve for each $10 they donate), sells for ~11,000,000 as of this edit (The price fluctuates depending on what goodies you can exchange them for).
 That's right, tiny plastic swords are worth a little bit more than $40, and beets are worth over $120.

 - There is also Hell Ramen, a food whose joke is that Ramen is so cheap, you gain money by eating it.
-Except it is very good food, so it goes for a few thousand meat in the mall.
+Except it is very good food, giving nice amounts of substats and adventures for a basic pasta, so it goes for a few thousand meat in the mall.

 - In Tales of Symphonia: Dawn of the New World, there's a quest where the heroes must venture into dangerous woods, making their way past monsters and solving puzzles... to find a sprig of Rosemary.